honojs/vite-plugins/packages/dev-server/README.md

 - Hono applications run on.
 - Fast by Vite.
 - HMR (Only for the client side).
-- Adapters are available, e.g., Cloudflare.
+- Adapters are available, e.g., Cloudflare, Node.js, And Bun
-- Also runs on Bun.

 ## Demo